-Center for Natural Resource Governance
+Centre for Natural Resource Governance

-Aim of the center
+Aim of the centre

-Target group of the center
+Target group of the centre

-The Center promotes collaboration between the public sector, business and civil society to solve global and local challenges.
+The centre promotes cooperation between the public sector, business and civil society to solve global and local challenges.

 • Planning of development strategies in the raw materials sector

-• Transparency and accountability strategies
+• Strategies for transparency and accountability

-• Capacity building for civil society organizations
+• Capacity building for civil society organisations

 • Multi-stakeholder dialogue platforms